wenxiliu/wenxiliu.github.io/_pages/about.md

 :   vision-based crowd understanding, image segmentation, and image processing, etc.

 News
+:   - The code of *HDR-GAN: HDR Image Reconstruction from Multi-Exposed LDR Images with Large Motions* has been released.
 :   - The code of *Projecting Your View Attentively: Monocular Road Scene Layout Estimation via Cross-view Transformation* has been released.
 :   - Three papers accepted in CVPR 2021!
 :   - One paper accepted in ECCV 2020!